Undergraduate Admissions Standards

 An Extraordinary Undergraduate Experience Begins with You

-An extraordinary undergraduate experience begins with you.
-Are you prepared for academic success?
-We assess applicants using a holistic review process that goes beyond GPA to evaluate each student’s individual qualifications and capabilities.
+The Office of Admissions reviews your application looking for evidence that you are prepared to be academically successful at the U. We assess applicants using a holistic review process that goes beyond GPA to evaluate each student’s individual qualifications and potential.
 Our process includes consideration of the following factors:

 Primary Factors

-- Rigorous course selection throughout high school career (i.e. Honors, AP, IB, and Dual/Concurrent Enrollment courses)
+- Rigorous course selection throughout high school career (particularly college-level courses such as AP, IB, and dual/concurrent enrollment)

 - Grade trends